 With one of the most ancient civilizations in the world, China offers a rich tapestry of historical sites, culinary experiences, and artistic encounters.
 You can’t help but love the array of dumplings, feel amazed running your hand along the Great Wall, or say “oooh” as you watch a modern rendition of a literary classic (I’m looking at you, “Everlasting Sorrow” opera).
 If the Glowing Clouds and Holyland Archway at the Summer Palace doesn’t take your breath away, that’s not on China, it must just be you.

 We were only there for two weeks, and I’m certainly not an expert.
 I awkwardly made my best attempt at Mandarin, with some success.
 I tried negotiating with street vendors, with some success.
-I appeared in a fair number of other people’s photos – most unintentionally but many by request, I suppose as proof to their friends back home that they saw a big-nosed foreigner IN REAL LIFE.
+I appeared in a fair number of other people’s photos – I suppose as proof to their friends back home that they saw a big-nosed foreigner IN REAL LIFE.
 I tried to keep the dynasties straight, I tried to be an appreciative guest, and I even tried the chicken feet.
 But while I’m left with a tremendous kaleidoscope of impressions, they are only my first impressions, all the same.

 And those impressions are enough to leave me dizzy.